 Mad is Mad

 neighbourhood, the gallery works as a platform for emerging talents and combines the art space with book editing and a shop selling unique design objects.
 With the aim of bringing contemporary art closer to the public, the gallery engages the attention of wider audiences thanks to its affordable prices and its long-term collective exhibitions.
-More than 100 artists (such as Paula Bonet, Rainer Torrado, Aitor Saraiba or Rubenimichi) from at least 40 countries have exhibited their artwork at Mad is Mad, where photography, painting, video art, drawing and design converge in a plurality of concepts and formats.
+More than 100 artists (such as Paula Bonet, Rainer Torrado, Aitor Saraiba and Rubenimichi) from at least 40 countries have exhibited their work at Mad is Mad, where photography, painting, video art, drawing and design converge in a plurality of concepts and formats.

 .
-Since then, Travesía Cuatro has consolidated its name and strengthened its presence on international markets and fairs such as ARCOmadrid, Art Basel Miami or Zona Maco.
-The work of the gallery is primarily related to building a bridge between the Latin American and European art scenes, and its program is constantly expanding with the recent opening of a new venue in Guadalajara, México.
+Since then, Travesía Cuatro has consolidated its name and strengthened its presence on international markets and at fairs such as ARCOmadrid, Art Basel Miami or Zona Maco.
+The work of the gallery is primarily related to building a bridge between the Latin American and European art scenes, and its program is constantly expanding.
+Travesía Cuatro also has a sister venue in Guadalajara, Mexico.

 Rafael Pérez Hernando

 .
-Director of Galería Theo for 30 years, Elvira turned out to be a pioneering gallerist when she brought to Spain exhibitions of the most important artists of the century, such as Auguste Rodin, Juan Gris or Francis Bacon.
-In 1994 she opened her own gallery, named after herself and focused on European and American art of the 20th and 21st centuries.
+Director of Galería Theo for 30 years, González turned out to be a pioneering gallerist when she brought exhibitions of the most important artists of the century, such as Auguste Rodin, Juan Gris and Francis Bacon, to Spain.
+In 1994 she opened her eponymous gallery focussing on European and American art of the 20th and 21st centuries.
 Nowadays, her daughters and son have joined her to steer and continue her artistic trajectory.
-The Elvira González gallery has displayed the artworks of great national and international contemporary artists like Tapiès, Chillida, Elena del Rivero, Robert Irwin, Robert Mapplethorpe or Miquel Barceló.
-The gallery also collaborates with major museums and cultural institutions and provides guidance to private and public collections.
+The Elvira González gallery has displayed the works of great national and international contemporary artists such as Antoni Tapiès, Eduardo Chillida, Elena del Rivero, Robert Irwin, Robert Mapplethorpe and Miquel Barceló.
+The gallery also collaborates with major museums and cultural institutions, and provides guidance to private and public collections.

 Juana de Aizpuru

 international fair and helped to seed a national interest in contemporary art.
-She founded her first gallery in Sevilla back in 1970.
-In 1983, Juana de Aizpuru arrived in Madrid and opened a new arts space in the neighborhood of Chueca, where it remains ever since, outlasting the Sevilla venue.
-Devoted to international and national talents of numerous disciplines, Juana de Aizpuru gallery has photography as a cornerstone of its catalogue, featuring prestigious names such as Alberto García Alix, Cristina García Rodero or Joel-Peter Witkin.
+She founded her first gallery in Seville back in 1970.
+In 1983, she arrived in Madrid and opened a new arts space in the neighbourhood of Chueca, where it has remained ever since, outlasting the Seville venue.
+Devoted to international and national talents of numerous disciplines, the Juana de Aizpuru gallery has photography as a cornerstone of its catalogue, featuring prestigious names such as Alberto García-Alix, Cristina García Rodero and Joel-Peter Witkin.